Josephine Baker: Documentaries

 In 2006, Annette von Wangenheim directed the documentary Joséphine Baker: Black Diva in a White Mans World, about Baker's life and work from a perspective that analyses images of Black people in popular culture.

 In 2007, Mark Miller published his biography of Valaida Snow: High Hat, Trumpet and Rhythm: The Life and Music of Valaida Snow (Toronto: The Mercury Press ISBN 9781551281278), in which he evokes Valaida's partnership and rivalry with Joséphine Baker: p.
 8, 38, 44–45, 52, 57, 61, 94, 107, 120–121.

 In 2018, Josephine Baker: The Story of an Awakening (French: Joséphine Baker, première icône noire), a French documentary directed by Ilana Navaro, premiered at the Beirut Art Film Festival in 2018, later broadcast on, including: PBS, ARTE, and Yle.

-In 2022, Damien Lewis published a detailed account of her spying role in WWII: Agent Josephine: American beauty, French hero, British spy, 2 years after the French government had released the secret files of their WWII espionage activity during the COVID-19 pandemic.
+In 2022, Damien Lewis published a detailed account of her spying role in World War II in Agent Josephine: American beauty, French hero, British spy, two years after the French government released the secret files of their WWII espionage activity.